List of Tenkai Knights characters: Ceylan Jones

-Ceylan Jones (鷲崎 セイラン, Washizaki Seiran) is friendly, goofy, outgoing and a big practical joker, and is 13-14 years old (11-12 years in the Japanese version).
-When not goofing off however, he can be surprisingly cautious.
+Ceylan Jones (鷲崎 セイラン, Washizaki Seiran) is 13-14 years old (11-12 years old in the Japanese version).
+Though friendly, goofy, outgoing, and a practical joker, he can be surprisingly cautious.
 Ceylan can transform into Tributon.
 He describes himself as "Tenkai Speed".
-As Tributon, he is armed with a Tenkai Crossbow and Arrow Blaster and a shield.
-Ceylan is the second to unlock Titan mode, enlarging to twice his normal size and using a long bow blaster to shoot energy.
+As Tributon, he wields a Tenkai Crossbow and Arrow Blaster and a shield.
+Ceylan is the second to unlock Titan mode, growing to twice his normal size and wielding a long bow blaster that can shoot energy.

-During the course of the series, in some episodes, Ceylan does get a bit depressed, due to his skills not meeting the skills of his other fellow Knights.
-Due to this depression, he almost quits the team in one episode, but thankfully, his friends remind him of what he brings to the table.
+Over the course of the series, Ceylan becomes depressed due to his skills not being on par with his fellow Knights.
+As a result, he nearly quits the team before his friends remind him of what he brings to the table.

-At one point in the series he dubbed himself "Ceylan Awesome Jones".

 His core brick is Tributon (トリビュトン, Toribyuton).

 Toxsa Dalton

-Toxsa Dalton (亀山 トクサ, Kameyama Tokusa) is at least as smart as them and thus in the same grade, though Toxsa's a year younger than his teammates, and is 12-13 years old (10-11 years in the Japanese version).
-He is something of a tech geek.
-Toxsa enjoys playing video games and tinkering with digital equipment when not helping out at his family's diner.
-He is quirky, short-tempered and is more comfortable with computers than with people.
+Toxsa Dalton (亀山 トクサ, Kameyama Tokusa) is in the same grade as his teammates despite being a year younger than them, being 12-13 years old (10-11 years old in the Japanese version).
+He is intelligent and skilled with technology, enjoying playing video games and tinkering with digital equipment when not helping out at his family's diner.
+He is also quirky, short-tempered, and is more comfortable with computers than people.
 Toxsa can transform into Valorn.
-He describes himself as "Tenkai Strength" and also claimed to be the physically strongest of the Knights.
-As Valorn, he is armed with a Tenkai Lance that can fire green energy charges or a green energy beam from the end as well as a shield.
-Toxsa is the fourth and last to unlock Titan mode, enlarging to twice his normal size and gaining a sword like polearm that can split open to release large energy blasts.
+He describes himself as "Tenkai Strength" and claims to be the physically strongest of the Knights.
+As Valorn, he wields a Tenkai Lance that can fire green energy charges or a green energy beam from the end as well as a shield.
+Toxsa is the fourth and final member of the team to unlock Titan mode, growing to twice his normal size and wielding a sword like polearm that can split open to release large energy blasts.

 His core brick is Valorn (ヴァローン, Varōn).

 Chooki Mason

-Chooki Mason (蜂須賀 チュウキ, Hachisuka Chūki) has a calm disposition and is 13-14 years old (11-12 years in the Japanese version).
-He is the best athlete of the team and always looks forward to a challenge.
+Chooki Mason (蜂須賀 チュウキ, Hachisuka Chūki) is 13-14 years old (11-12 years old in the Japanese version).
+He is calm and the best athlete of the team and always looks forward to a challenge.
 Chooki can transform into Lydendor.
 He describes himself as "Tenkai Agility".
-As Lydendor, he is armed with a Tenkai Kunai Saber with Chain that he can wield in melee combat or cause the blade to shoot out on a chain to use it as a flail, and a shield that has three curved blades that he can throw and have it return to him.
-Chooki is the third to unlock Titan mode, enlarging to twice his normal size and his shield resembles a large shuriken which he uses offensively and defensively.
+As Lydendor, he wields a Tenkai Kunai Saber with Chain that he can wield in melee combat and shoot the blade out on a chain to use it as a flail, as well as use as a shield that has three curved blades which he can throw and have return to him.
+Chooki is the third to unlock Titan mode, growing to twice his normal size and wielding a shield which resembles a large shuriken and he can use both offensively and defensively.

 His core brick is Lydendor (ライデンドール, Raidendōru).